nyu-cs2590/nlp-notes/notes/text_classification.md

 **Side note.** Note that here the feature vector is different from the one we used for the Naive Bayes model.
-In :numref:`sec_nb`, our effective feature vector (we didn't need to explicit represent it then) is a sequence of words in the input, thus its dimension varies across examples, whereas here the feature vector has a fixed dimension of the vocabulary size.
+In :numref:`sec_nb`, our effective feature vector (we didn't need to explicit represent it then) is a sequence of words in the input, thus its length varies across examples, whereas here the feature vector has a fixed dimension of the vocabulary size.
-In fact, we can also use this feature vector for Naive Bayes, where each dimension $x_i$ corresponds to the whether the $i$-th word in the *vocabulary* occurs in the input.
+In fact, we can also use this feature vector for Naive Bayes, where each coordinate $x_i$ corresponds to the whether the $i$-th word in the *vocabulary* occurs in the input.
 But then we will need to model $p(x\mid y)$ using a binomial distribution since $x_i$ are binary now.
 The rest is the same.